 Hotels and venues will generally have their Christmas nights based on a certain theme.
 This year Gibson Hall’s theme is ‘Snow & Ice’.
 A clean and classic theme which will no doubt look spectacular in our beautiful Main Hall.
 For larger companies looking to book a party, pre-themed hotels and venues are a huge timesaver for clients, as everything from the menu, drinks, decoration and entertainment is put together in a nice package.

 4: Food and drink

-Food and drink plays a central part in any party and this is your Christmas party so don’t feel pressured to having the traditional Christmas fare.
+Food and drink play a central part in any party and this is your Christmas party so don’t feel pressured into having the traditional Christmas fare.
 Speak with the venue or hotel and see what they can offer.
-Find out whether you want a sit down dinner or will a standing buffet or reception work better?
+Find out whether you want a sit-down dinner or will a standing buffet or reception work better?

 Also think about whether you’re having a themed event and if so, make sure the food is coordinated with your theme.

 Don’t forget the herbivores, make sure you have a fun and exciting option for them.
 I suggest asking your guests if they are vegetarians when you send the initial ‘save the date’ email.

 Entertainment is just as important as picking the right venue.
 Quality, as we all know, comes at a price and picking the right form of entertainment is another vital part of the night’s success.

 If the budget allows, go for a live band.
 Most venues will have a supplier list of great entertainment companies so give all a call and get negotiating.

 If a DJ is all you can afford, make sure you know your staff and what music they like.
 There’s nothing worse than having the wrong genre of music playing, an empty dancefloor and a venue filled with wallflowers.

 During the reception why not book a magician to entertain your colleagues or have fun games available like croquet, Jenga or even have some casino tables brought in?